-Business Contract Hire (also known as BCH or business lease) is a long-term rental, whereby you pay a fixed monthly amount to rent the vehicle over a specific term (usually 24 to 48 months).
+Business Leasing (also known as BCH or business contract hire) is a long-term rental, whereby you pay a fixed monthly amount to rent the vehicle over a specific term (usually 24 to 48 months).

 Fast growing to be one of the most popular ways to source any number of vehicles for your business, it is the perfect solution to making sure your business looks as professional as possible.
 It’s also highly beneficial if you change your vehicles regularly, so you don’t have to keep departing with your capital or worry about depreciation costs.